jhajek/Linux-text-book-part-1/files/Labs/Chapter-08/lab-chapter-08.md

 At the completion of this lab you will further your knowledge of shell scripting and enhance your abilities using Bash shell scripts.

-In the GitHub repo provided to you please create a folder in your ITMO-556 directory named Chapter-08.
-In this directory you will create a file called ReadMe.md and all of the answers, screenshots, and code will be contained in this document.
-Submit to Blackboard just your GitHub URL.

-1) What would be the command to create an array in Bash named itemARRAY?
+1) Create a shell script that will take 3 positional parameters, append each parameter to a file named roster.txt (each of the parameters will be a name).

-1) Write a shell script that declares an array in Bash named `dirarr`.
-Using the `mapfile` command - redirect the output of the ls -l ~ command into the array previously named and echo out the 3rd and 4th elements of that array.
+1) Create a shell script to cat the content of the roster.txt file into an array named: ROSTERARRAY and echo the 2nd element of the array.

+1) Create a shell script that redirects the content of roster.txt into an array, uses a forloop to cycle through the array's contents, and then uses the command to make a directory for each name listed in the array in your home directory, echo a message telling the user the path of the directory just created.
+Final command of the script is to list the content of the home directory to show the success of the script.

+1) Modify the shell script from the previous question to include an if statement that checks for the existence of a directory.
+If the directory exists, echo a message: "Directory $NAME exists".
+Then add an else clause that if the directory does not exist, create it and echo a message that the new directory and its path have been created.

 1) Write a WHILE loop that will read the content of the file names.txt, (located in the files > Chapter-08 > lab folder) and create a directory based on the value on the line in the `/tmp` directory (one per users).
 Include an if statement to detect if the directory already exists, if it does exist, write the duplicate name out to a text file named: `duplicates.txt` located in the `/tmp` directory.

-1) Write the syntax to make a cronjob execute 5 minutes past every hour everyday to execute the shellscript you previously made to store the content of ls -l ~ into an array named dirarr.
+1) Write the syntax to make a cronjob execute 5 minutes past every hour everyday to execute the shell script you previously made to store the content of `ls -l ~` into an array named `DIRARR`.

 1) Locate the file `install-java8.sh` located in the **files > Chapter-08 > lab** directory.
 Modify the script to include IF statements to check for the existence of the path ```/datapool1``` and to print an error message if the path does not exist.

-1) Modify `install-java8.sh` again--this time take a positional parameter and put that in place of the directory name ```/datapool1``` (this will allow you to customize the install location of the shell script).
+1) Modify `install-java8.sh` again--this time take a positional parameter and put that in place of the directory name `/datapool1` (this will allow you to customize the install location of the shell script).

-1) Modify the `install-java8.sh` from the previous question to count the number of positional parameters and if less than 1 or more than 1 stop execution of the script (exit).

 1) Create a directory in ```~``` named ```topsecret```.
 In that directory create a file named `xfile.txt`.
 Write a shell script to check if that file has executable permission by passing the filename as a positional parameter.
 If TRUE print a message.
 If FALSE print an error message that the positional parameter name of the file is not executable.

-1) Write a shell script to check in the `~/topsecret` directory to see if a given file name exists (passed in by postional parameters).
+1) Write a shell script to check in the `~/topsecret` directory to see if a given file name exists (passed in by positional parameters).
 If TRUE print a message else print an error message with the given file name being passed.

-1) Write a shell script to check if a given PATH is a file or a directory.
+1) Write a shell script to check if a given PATH, via a positional parameter, $1, is a file or a directory.
 If TRUE print a message, else print an error message using the given file name.

 1) Write a shell script that takes 4 positional parameters.
 In the shell script print out $0, $#, and $@ with an explanation of what these variables contain.